-The St. Lawrence Valley Partnership for Golden-winged Warblers (SLVP) is a collaborative project between the Cornell Lab of Ornithology, the Thousand Islands Land Trust, Indian River Lakes Conservancy, Audubon New York, Clarkson University, and the New York State Department of Environmental Conservation.
-The partnership is focused on raising awareness about the importance of the St. Lawrence Valley for breeding Golden-winged Warblers and on creating and maintaining habitat for this imperiled species.
+The St. Lawrence Valley Partnership for Golden-winged Warblers (SLVP) was a collaborative project between the Cornell Lab of Ornithology, the Thousand Islands Land Trust, Indian River Lakes Conservancy, Audubon New York, Clarkson University, and the New York State Department of Environmental Conservation.
+The partnership focused on raising awareness about the importance of the St. Lawrence Valley for breeding Golden-winged Warblers and on creating and maintaining habitat for this imperiled species.

 Golden-winged Warblers traditionally relied on natural disturbances such as fire and beaver activity to create young forest habitat.
 During the last half-century populations have suffered severe declines because of a lack of these disturbances, too little forest management, and habitat loss from human development.
 Hybridization with Blue-winged Warblers has exacerbated the declines and added complexity to the development of effective conservation strategies.
 The Golden-winged Warbler, now one of the most critically threatened non-federally listed species in Eastern North America, will require protection under the Endangered Species Act without significant conservation action.